tarantool/doc/doc/1.7/reference/reference_lua/box_snapshot.rst

        **Change notice:** Prior to Tarantool version 1.6.6, the snapshot process caused a fork, which could cause occasional latency spikes.
-Starting with Tarantool version 1.6.6, the snapshot process creates a consistent read view and writes this view to the snapshot file from a separate thread.
+Starting with Tarantool version 1.6.6, the snapshot process creates a consistent read view and this view is written to the snapshot file by a separate thread (the "Write Ahead Log" thread).

        Although ``box.snapshot()`` does not cause a fork, there is a separate fiber which may produce snapshots at regular intervals -- see the discussion of